 What to do when your toddler won’t go to sleep?
-Discover the top 6 solutions to resolve your 2 year old sleep problems and regression.
+Discover the top 6 solutions to resolve your 2 year old’s sleep problems and regression.

-Rest assured, you’re not the only one caught off guard by your 2 year old’s unexplained middle-of-the-night wakings.
+Rest assured, you’re not the only one caught off guard by your 2 year old’s unexplained middle-of-the-night wake ups.

 You know, the ones where he wakes up six times, running to your room for you to put him back to sleep.
-Or perhaps it’s when he wakes up crying hysterically, leaving him tired and grumpy during the day.
+When he wakes up crying from naps hysterically, leaving him tired and grumpy the rest of the day.
 He might even stay wide awake, refusing to fall asleep for several hours.

-Other parents say that their toddlers have recently been difficult to put down for naps or bedtime, despite being obviously tired.
-They extend story time and ask to be rocked to sleep, or sob for their parents to stay in their rooms, afraid to be left alone.
+Recently, he’s been difficult to put down for naps or bedtime, despite being obviously tired.
+He extends story time and asks to be rocked to sleep, or sobs for you to stay in his room, afraid to be left alone.

-How to fix your 2 year old sleep problems
+How to fix your 2 year old’s sleep problems

-Whether your toddler has been a great sleeper until now, or this has always been his pattern, it’s never easy dealing with 2 year old sleep problems.
+Whether your toddler has been a great sleeper until now, or this has always been his pattern, it’s never easy dealing with sleep problems.

 Let’s not forget that this is when they’re most likely to test limits.
-They’re also learning new concepts like object permanence and hitting new milestones like an expanded vocabulary.
-And perhaps it’s simply a result of inconsistent routines or changes in the home.
+They’re learning concepts like object permanence and hitting milestones like an expanded vocabulary.
+And perhaps it’s a result of inconsistent routines or changes in the home.

 1. Have a consistent bedtime schedule

-The most common culprit when it comes to 2 year old sleep problems is the lack of schedules and routines.
-When bedtime is whenever your toddler happens to feel tired, or fluctuates with that day’s activities.
+The most common culprit when it comes to sleep problems is the lack of schedules and daily routines.
+Bedtime happens whenever your toddler happens to feel tired, or fluctuates with that day’s activities.

-As accommodating as a flexible schedule may be, it can wreak havoc on your toddler’s sleep.
-Kids thrive with predictability, as it allows them to know what to expect and helps calm any nerves or resistance he might feel about sleep.
+As accommodating as a flexible schedule may be, it can wreak havoc on his sleep.
+Kids thrive with predictability, as it allows them to know what to expect and helps calm any nerves or resistance they might feel about sleep.

 A bedtime schedule also makes flexibility more possible.
 When every other day is the same, staying up late for a family party of Fourth of July fireworks will go much smoother.

-Instead of adjusting his bedtime to accommodate daily activities, adjust his activities to accommodate bedtime.
+Instead of adjusting his bedtime around daily activities, adjust his activities around bedtime.
 This might mean moving dinner earlier or cutting out activities, but it’ll all be worth it once he starts sleeping well.

 Free resource: Does he put up a fight about bedtime?
-Join my newsletter and download my PDF, 5 Tips to Raising a Strong-Willed Child, to discover 5 ways to nurture and work with—not against—your child’s inner spirit and strong personality:
+Join my newsletter and grab 5 Tips to Raising a Strong-Willed Child to discover 5 ways to nurture and work with—not against—his inner spirit and strong personality:

 2. Adjust nap or bedtime

-Does your toddler take forever to finally fall asleep?
-Does he resist turning off the lights and heading to bed?
-If so, he might not be tired enough come bedtime.
+Does your toddler take forever to finally fall asleep or resist turning off the lights and heading to bed?
+If so, she might not be tired enough come bedtime.

-This is especially common if he takes a long midday nap, or if his nap is too close to bedtime.
-With ample rest and not enough wake times to warrant sleep, it’s no wonder he’d rather stay up than head to bed.
+This is especially common if she takes a long midday nap, or if her nap is too close to bedtime.
+With ample rest and not enough wake times to feel sleepy, it’s no wonder she’d rather stay up than head to bed.

 Instead, experiment with naps and bedtime.
-Maybe you cut his nap short and move bedtime earlier to accommodate a longer stretch of wake time.
-Perhaps you move it earlier in the day, so he has more time to stay awake.
-Or maybe you wake him up earlier in the mornings and set a new schedule.
+Cut her nap short and move bedtime earlier to accommodate a longer stretch of wake time.
+Move it earlier in the day, so she has more time to stay awake.
+Or you wake her up earlier in the mornings and set a new schedule.

-Experiment with different times of the day to have your toddler sleep—and wake up—from naps and bedtime.
+Experiment with different times of the day to have her sleep—and wake up—from naps and bedtime.

 3. Talk about your toddler’s day